paulissoft/sync-datamodeler-config/README.md

 the various import and export utilities from the Data Modeler.
 However this is quite time consuming and thus error prone.

-An easier approach is to just backup these settings to a Git repository (this one) and restore them when needed.
+An easier approach is to just backup these settings to a directory you specify as a command line option (ideally under version control).
+Then you can restore them when needed.
 This project tries to accomplish just that: KISS.

 ## Usage